Adoption of Microsoft 365 spiked with the recent lockdown. Here’s why they’ll remain a major feature of the business landscape when offices reopen.

 Boost employee morale

-Cloud-based productivity suites, such as Microsoft 365 or G Suite, are not only giving teams the flexibility to securely store, access and collaborate on documents, but they’re also changing the culture of remote work.
+Cloud-based productivity suites, such as Microsoft 365, are not only giving teams the flexibility to securely store, access and collaborate on documents, but they’re also changing the culture of remote work.

 Work-from-home practices have become normalized, and the idea that we need to be in the office to be productive is being challenged.
 Whether teams are working from home or on the road, collaboration tools are creating new work habits that are building trust between managers and teams, boosting morale and employee satisfaction.